google/zetasql/docs/data-types.md

 GRAPH_ELEMENT<T>
 ```

-A graph element can be one of two kinds: a node or edge.
+A graph element is either a node or an edge, representing data from a
+matching node or edge table based on its label.
+Each graph element holds a
+set of properties that can be accessed with a case-insensitive name,
-A graph element is similar to the struct type, except that fields are
+similar to fields of a struct.
-graph properties, and you can only access graph properties by name.
-A graph element can represent nodes or edges from multiple node or edge tables
-if multiple such tables match the given label expression.

 **Example**